tronkko/dirent/README.md

 is the location of your own source files.

-# How to Enable UTF-8 Support
+# Use UTF-8 File Names ⚡

 By default, file and directory names in the Dirent API are expressed in the current Windows codepage.
 If you wish to use UTF-8 character encoding at all